sapratt2015/MP2015/README.md

 <p>Two points to note: 1.
 Each timeline is made up of a random sampling of objects from the respective collections to represent the holdings for each institution.
 2. Due to the artifactual classification of the manuscripts metadata regarding contributors - poets, caligraphers, and so on- was not available for a few objects.   </p>
 <p>Graphs: </p>
-<p>Data on Manuscripts from Cultural Institutions
-Of interest in my search was the percentage of Persian manuscripts that existed in the overall collection of the Brooklyn Museum and the Walters Museum, respectively.
+<p> Of interest in my search was the percentage of Persian manuscripts that existed in the
+overall collection of the Brooklyn Museum and the Walters Museum, respectively.
 Percentages were calculated from data obtained from my python codes for each museum.
 While the Walters Museum has a much larger manuscript collection than the Brooklyn Museum, and the former even has an Islamic Manuscript section, the percentage of Persian Manuscripts was nearly the same for both institutions. </p>
+<p>Data on Manuscripts from Cultural Institutions </p>